ArgonDesign/alogic/doc/fsms.md

 }
 ```

-### Statements
+### Control Units

+An FSM is partitioned into one or more control units.
+Each control unit
+corresponds to an FSM state.
+On every clock cycle, the FSM executes the control
+unit corresponding to the current state, and moves on to a new state, which may
-The body of functions is composed of a list of imperative style statements.
+be the same as the current state.
+The control unit will consist of a list of
-Statements execute sequentially, according to their execution semantics, which
+imperative-style statements.
+Statements execute sequentially, according to their
-are analogous to similar statements in common imperative programming languages.
+execution semantics, which are analogous to similar statements in common
-Statements can be classed either as combinatorial statements, or control
+imperative programming languages.
+Statements can be classed either as
+combinatorial statements, or control.
+In a single control unit, there will be a
+series of combinatorial statements (such as `a += 3'b1;`) followed by a single
-statements.
-For a comprehensive list of statements, see the
+control statement (such as `fence`).
+For a comprehensive list of statements, see
-[statements](statements.md) section of the documentation.
+the [statements](statements.md) section of the documentation.

 ### Execution model

-The statements in imperative function bodies can be partitioned into control
-units.
-Each control unit corresponds to an FSM state.
-On every clock cycle, the
-FSM executes the control unit corresponding to the current state, and moves on
-to a new state, which may be the same as the current state.

 In this section, we will not go into the details of where the precise control
 unit boundaries are, but we will mention the `fence` statement to aid with the
 examples.
 For now, let it suffice to say that the `fence` statement is used to
 delimit control unit boundaries in straight line code, so any combinatorial
-statement between 2 `fence` statements executes in one clock cycle.
+statement between two `fence` statements executes in one clock cycle.
 For the
 details of where control unit boundaries are, see the section on [control flow
 conversion](control.md).

 Under various circumstances, the FSM can stall.
 When a stall occurs, no internal
 state of the FSM is updated.
-Internal state includes.

 ### Function call model